TinyCircuits/TinyCircuits-GraphicsBuffer-Lib/README.md

 # TinyCircuits Graphics Buffer Library

-This Arduino library is intended for use with TinyCircuits' **[0.42" OLED Wireling](https://tinycircuits.com/collections/wireling-displays-leds/products/0-42-oled-screen-wireling)**, **[0.69" OLED Wireling](https://tinycircuits.com/collections/wireling-displays-leds/products/0-69-oled-screen-wireling)**, and **[https://tinycircuits.com/collections/wireling-displays-leds/products/0-96-oled-screen-wireling]()**.
+This Arduino library is intended for use with TinyCircuits' **[0.42" OLED Wireling](https://tinycircuits.com/collections/wireling-displays-leds/products/0-42-oled-screen-wireling)**, **[0.69" OLED Wireling](https://tinycircuits.com/collections/wireling-displays-leds/products/0-69-oled-screen-wireling)**, and **[0.96" OLED Wireling](https://tinycircuits.com/collections/wireling-displays-leds/products/0-96-oled-screen-wireling)**.

 *Support this library by buying products from **[TinyCircuits](https://tinycircuits.com/)***

 ## Graphics Buffer Class Basics

 After using the constructor *GraphicsBuffer(const uint16_t widthInit, const uint16_t heightInit, const uint8_t bitsPerPixelInit)* to create a Graphics Buffer object using the width, height, and BPP, you can use any of the following functions to add a graphic or text element to a buffer to send and display on a screen.
-To display the buffer on the screen, you will need to use the **[TinierScreen library](https://github.com/TinyCircuits/TinyCircuits-TinierScreen-Lib)** that the Graphics Buffer library example relies on.
+To display the buffer on the screen, you will need to use the **[TinierScreen library](https://github.com/TinyCircuits/TinyCircuits-TinierScreen-Lib)** that the Graphics Buffer library example depends upon.

 * **void writePixel(uint16_t)**
 * **void setX(uint8_t, uint8_t)**
 * **void setY(uint8_t, uint8_t)**
 * **void goTo(uint8_t x, uint8_t y)**